Seafood

 Unsafe

 Once opened, canned tuna must be transferred to an airtight container and refrigerated immediately.
-Do not store in the opened can.
+Do not store at room temperature.

 Refrigerator